talentdeficit/jsx/README.md

     slashes (solidus) are only escaped when this flag is present. otherwise they are left unescaped. you may want to use this if you are embedding json directly into a html or xml document

-- `single_quoted_strings`

-    some parsers allow double quotes (`u+0022`) to be replaced by single quotes (`u+0027`) to delimit keys and strings. this option allows json containing single quotes as structural characters to be parsed without errors. note that the parser expects strings to be terminated by the same quote type that opened it and that single quotes must, obviously, be escaped within strings delimited by single quotes

-    double quotes must **always** be escaped, regardless of what kind of quotes delimit the string they are found in

-    the parser will never emit json with keys or strings delimited by single quotes

-- `unescaped_jsonp`

-    javascript interpreters treat the codepoints `u+2028` and `u+2029` as significant whitespace. json strings that contain either of these codepoints will be parsed incorrectly by some javascript interpreters. by default, these codepoints are escaped (to `\u2028` and `\u2029`, respectively) to retain compatibility. this option simply removes that escaping

-- `comments`

-    json has no official comments but some parsers allow c/c++ style comments. anywhere whitespace is allowed this flag allows comments (both `// ...` and `/* ... */`)

 - `escaped_strings`